Salisbury North

 Table Chart PROFILE FAQ

-Salisbury North has a typical household mix, with a lower-than-average median household size
+Salisbury North has a typical household mix, with a fairly typical median household size

-Family households account for 66.8% of all households, including 26.4% couples with children, 18.7% couples without children, and 19.9% single parent families.
-Non-family households constitute the remaining 33.2%, with lone person households at 29.7% and group households comprising 3.5%.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.7.
+Family households constitute 66.8% of all households, including 26.4% couples with children, 18.7% couples without children, and 19.9% single parent families.
+Non-family households account for the remaining 33.2%, with lone person households at 29.7% and group households comprising 3.5%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households